Reading is one of my favorite hobbies. This page lists all the books that I have finished reading in between 2001 and 2009.

 Started: Jul 09 2013 Finished: Jul 10 2013

-Howl’s Moving Castle (Howl’s Moving Castle, #1)
+Howl’s Moving Castle (Howl’s Moving Castle, #1)by Diana Wynne Jones (2001)

-My review: The first book of the Howl's castle series (see http://goo.gl/fCB9FO for more details on the series) was published back in 1986.
+http://goo.gl/fCB9FO for more details on the series) was published back in 1986.
 Despite being a runner up for the Boston Globe-Horn Book Award in Fiction and being named one of that year's ALA Notable Books for Children, the book was not very successful at first.
 Over the years its popularity grew and in 2006 it won the annual Phoenix Award from the Children's Literature Association, recognizing the best children's book published twenty years earlier that did not win a major award.
 Allusion to the mythical bird phoenix, which is reborn from its ashes, suggests the winning book's rise from obscurity.
 This first book features Sophie, a young girl living in Ingary, a land in which anything could happen, and often does - especially when the Witch of the Waste is involved.
 Which is often.
-Sophie works at an hat shop, which proves most unadventurous, until the Witch of the Waste comes in to buy a bonnet one morning, but is not pleased, and turns Sophie into an old lady. (★★★★)
+Sophie works at an hat shop, which proves most unadventurous, until the Witch of the Waste comes in to buy a bonnet one morning, but is not pleased, and turns Sophie into an old lady.

-Started: Jun 29 2013 Finished: Jul 06 2013
+Started: Jun 29 2013

-by George Saunders (2013)
+Fox 8by George Saunders (2013)

-My review: Fox 8 has always been known as the daydreamer in his pack, the one his fellow foxes regarded with a knowing snort and a roll of the eyes.
+Fox 8 has always been known as the daydreamer in his pack, the one his fellow foxes regarded with a knowing snort and a roll of the eyes.
 That is, until Fox 8 develops a unique skill: he teaches himself to speak Yuman by hiding in the bushes outside a house and listening to children’s bedtime stories.
 The power of language fuels his abundant curiosity about people—even after danjer arrives in the form of a new shopping mall that cuts off his food supply, sending Fox 8 on a harrowing quest to help save his pack.
 Told with his distinctive blend of humor and pathos, Fox 8 showcases the extraordinary imaginative talents of George Saunders, whom the New York Times called the writer for our time.
-(Goodreads review) (★★★★)
+(Goodreads review)

 Started: Jul 06 2013 Finished: Jul 06 2013

-Old Man's War (Old Man's War, #1)
+Old Man's War (Old Man's War, #1)by John Scalzi (2007)

 Publisher review: John Perry did two things on his 75th birthday.
 First he visited his wife's grave.
 Then he joined the army.
 The good news is that humanity finally made it into interstellar space.
 The bad news is that planets fit to live on are scarce-- and alien races willing to fight us for them are common.
 So: we fight.
 To defend Earth, and to stake our own claim to planetary real estate.
 Far from Earth, the war has been going on for decades: brutal, bloody, unyielding.
 Earth itself is a backwater.
 The bulk of humanity's resources are in the hands of the Colonial Defense Force.
 Everybody knows that when you reach retirement age, you can join the CDF.
 They don't want young people; they want people who carry the knowledge and skills of decades of living.
 You'll be taken off Earth and never allowed to return.
 You'll serve two years at the front.
 And if you survive, you'll be given a generous homestead stake of your own, on one of our hard-won colony planets.
 John Perry is taking that deal.
 He has only the vaguest idea what to expect.
 Because the actual fight, light-years from home, is far, far harder than he can imagine--and what he will become is far stranger.